 London Fire Chief Dany Cotton resigns after receiving criticism over the fire department's response to the Grenfell disaster.

 Jan.
-4, 2020: Victims of the Grenfell disaster are told it may take up to eight years to get any sort of justice for what happened.
+4, 2020: Victims are told it may take up to eight years to get any sort of justice for what happened.

 Jan.
 21, 2020: The government publishes its response to the Grenfell Tower Inquiry Phase One report.
 In it, they stated that they will be taking "firm and decisive action to address the presence of dangerous cladding on buildings across the country."
 They also spoke about an upcoming Fire Safety Bill from the Home Office, which aims to address the ways in which fire safety can be improved in multi-storey buildings.